qcscine/molassembler/NOTES.rst

 TODO
 ----
+- Replace DistanceConstraint and ChiralityConstraint tuples by structs
 - The recent refactor of the symmetry fitting and separation into analysis and testing binaries broke the chirality-constraints testing due to a change of format.
 The entire application needs a good logger that can selectively output